Patient Discrimination during a Health Care Encounter

 A large body of literature gives us important information about the downstream consequences of experiences of discrimination broadly.
 A smaller subset of this literature examines the downstream effects of discrimination in the health care system specifically.
 Prior work has identified that people experiencing discrimination are less likely to receive preventive care, utilize mental health services, and trust the health care system, which contributes to poorer health outcomes in these populations.
 There are many additional opportunities for future research here.
 We see our work as one contribution to the future analysis of relationships between experiences of discrimination in the health care system and other health outcomes.

-Were there any surprising findings you encountered in your research?
+Did you encounter any surprising findings in your research?

 First, we were surprised by how frequently healthcare-specific types of discrimination were reported as free-text responses (4 types, reported by 90 respondents).
 For example, 21 respondents described discrimination based on their health insurance type or status and 18 respondents wrote in descriptions of being discriminated against because of particular medications or drug use.
 We think these additional categories not captured in other surveys are a contribution to future measurement of discrimination in the health care system specifically.